Novel number two is on its way – here’s the first chapter.

 “It’s OK, it was a total stranger,” I continue to lie.
 “He couldn’t really see anything, certainly no way he could tell who you were.”

-So in the upshot I’ve agreed to be handcuffed and braced myself, standing in front of the ottoman, while Jen goes to check the view her voyeur would have been treated to.
+So in the upshot I’ve agreed to be handcuffed and rope-tied myself, siting on the high stool, while Jen goes to check the view her voyeur would have been treated to.
 I just don’t understand this fine line between recklessness and shame that Jen always treads.
 She tells me that our role-play is the one subject she hasn’t discussed with her therapist.

 “Everything?”
 I asked.